1997808/1997808/README.md

 ### Hi there 👋
-- 🔭 I’m currently working for ZeroTech
+- 🔭 I’m currently working for
-- 🌱 I’m currently learning ReactJS, SQL
+- 🌱 I’m currently learning NodeJS
 - 📫 How to reach me: Phone
 - ⚡ Fun fact: i play chess
 <!--